Rockchip: Featured Products

 The RK3399 is Rockchip's previous flagship SoC, and predecessor of the RK3588.

 Dual Cortex-A72 and Quad Cortex-A53 and Mali-T860MP4 GPU, provide computing and multi-media performance, interfaces and peripherals.
-And software supports multiple APIs: OpenGL ES 3.2, Vulkan 1.0, OpenCL 1.1/1.2, OpenVX 1.0, AI interfaces support TensorFlow Lite/AndroidNN API.
+The GPU supports OpenGL ES 3.2, Vulkan 1.0, OpenCL 1.1/1.2, and OpenVX 1.0, while the AI interfaces support TensorFlow Lite/AndroidNN.

-RK3399 Linux source code and hardware documents are on GitHub and Wiki opensource website.
+RK3399 Linux source code and hardware documents are on GitHub and Rockchip's open-source Wiki.